Skip to content

 exit

-5. Log back in as student.
+5. Log in as student.
 The password is ‘student’.

 You should see something like this once you’ve logged in as student.